|

 (Dutch) who were accused of killing Alexander Shaw, the captain of the ship

-Veronica and 6 members of his crew.
+Veronica and six members of his crew.
 The murders were alleged to have taken

-tried on the charge of murdering the captain, the other charges being held in
+only tried on the charge of murdering the captain, the other charges being held

-remaining members of the crew in the second boat.
-One of the 5 rescued men,
+contact with the remaining members of the crew in the second boat.
+One of the

-Moses Thomas, seemed afraid of the others and asked to be kept separate from
+five rescued men, Moses Thomas, seemed afraid of the others and asked to be

-them.
-It was also noticed that Gustav Rau had some of the captain's clothing
+kept separate from them.
+It was also noticed that Gustav Rau had some of the

-Moses Thomas told its captain that the missing crew of the Veronica had really
+Thomas told its captain that the missing crew of the Veronica had really been

-been murdered by the other 4 survivors, although they vehemently denied this,
+murdered by the other four survivors, although they vehemently denied this, and

 killing the rest of the crew.
 The captain of the Brunswick was deeply

-to kill any other member of the crew who would not join them.
-Thus, 4 other men were battered and thrown
+any other member of the crew who would not join them.
+Four other men were battered and thrown into

 overboard.
 A final man jumped over the